 The Law Faculty Griffith College

-Students can sit the LL.B. programmes and go on to sit the professional courses to pass the King’s Inns or Blackhall Place exams to become an Barrister or Solicitor.
+Students can sit the LL.B. programmes and go on to sit the professional courses to pass the King’s Inns or Blackhall Place exams to become a Barrister or Solicitor.

 Many of our students also use their degrees to go on to other areas such as business or media.

-Students with a legal background can also go on to pursue a LL.M. and this programme allows them a Master’s degree at law.
-Our LL.M. programmes have a focus on International Law, this focus give students a distinct advantage as our corporate world become more internationally focused.
+Students with a legal background can also go on to pursue an LL.M. and this programme allows them a Master’s Degree at law.
+Our LL.M. programmes have a focus on International Law, this focus gives students a distinct advantage as our corporate world become more internationally focused.

 Undergraduate Degree Programmes